Teksta versija

 7. If the employer suspects or has information that the employee manifests any of the symptoms referred to in Paragraph 5 of this Regulation or he or she has become ill or infected with any of the infectious diseases referred to in Annex 1 to this Regulation, the employer has the right to send the employee for the performance of health examination without delay in order to evaluate the possible risk to the health of other persons.

-8. In the cases referred to in Paragraphs 6 and 7 of this Regulation the employer shall allow the employee to perform the work duties if the former has received a closed sick-leave certificate or an extract from the inpatient/outpatient medical card (form No. 027/a) in accordance with the laws and regulations governing record-keeping of medical documents with a permission to work in the indicated work.
+8. In the cases referred to in Paragraph 6, Sub-paragraph 6.1 1 and Paragraph 7 of this Regulation, the employer shall allow the employee to perform the work duties if the former has received a closed sick-leave certificate or an extract from the inpatient/outpatient medical card (form No. 027/u) in accordance with the laws and regulations governing keeping of medical documents with a permission to perform the indicated work.

 III.
 Procedures for the Performance of Mandatory Initial and Periodic Health Examinations